gilmaimon/ArduinoWebsockets/README.md

 # Arduino Websockets

-A library for writing modern websockets applications with Arduino (ESP8266 and ESP32).
+A library for writing modern websockets applications with Arduino (see [prerequisites](https://github.com/gilmaimon/ArduinoWebsockets#prerequisites) for supported platforms).
 This project is based on my project [TinyWebsockets](https://github.com/gilmaimon/TinyWebsockets).

 The library provides simple and easy interface for websockets work (Client and Server).
 See the [basic-usage](#Basic-Usage) guide and the [examples](#Full-Examples).